Master-sniffer/Learning-PYTHON-/README.md

 1) pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1  | xargs -n1 pip install -U
 2) That's it
 #
-Installing packages through pip
+Installing packages through pip:

-First Method:

-1)pip3 install *
+1) pip3 install *

-2)Instead of the the * put the name of the package
+2) Instead of the the * put the name of the package

-Second method:
+Alternative method:

-1)pip install *
+1) pip install *

-2)Instead of the the * put the name of the package
+2) Instead of the the * put the name of the package
 #
 Alternative way to use PYTHON (*This one is not as effective as a previous one, but if u plan to do some simple tasks - this one can work out*):
 1) Register\Just use - repl.it
 #
 Structure of my code ( and themes ) looks like this :

 I write code on the same theme and i make 1 empty line between different sub-themes